Configuration Spaces of Manifolds with Boundary: Background and recollections

 \subsection{Operads over spaces and right multimodules}

-Let $X$ be a topological space We will frequently consider operads, operadic right modules and relative operads in the category $\mathrm{Top}/X$ of spaces over $X$, equipped with the symmetric monoidal product the categorical product $\times_X$.
-Dually, for $A$ some CDGA, one may consider (relative) Hopf cooperads under $A$, which are in particular collections in the under-category of CDGAs under $A$, equipped with the symmetric monoidal product $\otimes_A$.
+Let $X$ be a topological space.
+We will frequently consider operads, operadic right modules and relative operads in the category $\mathrm{Top}/X$ of spaces over $X$, equipped with the symmetric monoidal product the categorical product $\times_X$.
+Dually, for some CDGA $A$, one may consider the under-category $A/\mathrm{CDGA}$ of CDGAs under $A$ equipped with the symmetric monoidal product $\otimes_{A}$, and then consider (relative) Hopf cooperads in that category.

 Next, let us recall the notion of operadic right multimodule from~\cite{CDW17}.
 To this end fix an operad $\PP$ in spaces over $X$.
 A right operadic $\PP$-multimodule is a collection of spaces $\op M$ equipped with maps \beq{equ:MMtoX} \op M(U) \to X^U, \eeq and operadic right actions